 Working in a professional services firm for much of my career, and then later as a teacher and instructor, I’ve learnt the power of good questions.
-But that begs – ironically – the question: What makes a good question good?
+But that begs – ironically – the thought: What makes a good question good?

 Good questions …

-- Are precise.
-Their words are clear and specific to the respondent (not just to you).
+Are precise.
+Their words are clear and specific to the respondent, not just to you.

-- Relate to a specific purpose, goal or intention.
+Relate to a specific purpose, goal or intention.

-- Begin with low cognitive thinking (they ask the respondent to recall information) and lead to high cognitive thinking (they ask the respondent to evaluate or give an opinion about the information they’ve remembered.)
+Begin with low cognitive thinking (they ask the respondent to recall information) and lead to high cognitive thinking (they ask the respondent to evaluate or give an opinion about the information they’ve remembered.)

-- Often have more than one correct answer.
+Often have more than one correct answer.

-- Encourage curiosity, to stimulate more thinking or research.
+Encourage curiosity, to stimulate more thinking or research.

-- Encourage reflection after answering the question, so they retain what they know.
+Encourage reflection after answering the question, so they retain what they know.

 According to Monash Business School in Victoria, bad questions are any question that distorts the fundamental communication between the questioner and the respondent.

-In other words, bad questions …
+In other words, bad Qs …

-- Confuse.
+Confuse.

-- Intimidate.
+Intimidate.

-- Elicit an inappropriate emotion.
+Elicit an inappropriate answer, especially an unwanted or unwelcome emotion.

-- Are biased, often deliberately influencing the answer.
+Are biased, often deliberately influencing the answer.

-- Are the ones where you (should) already know the answer.
+Are the ones where you (should) already know the answer.

-1. Vague Questions
+1. Vague Qs

 Vague questions don’t have a purpose or intention.
 What information are you trying to get?
-You don’t want the respondent to freeze up, meaning they spend more time thinking ‘What are they really asking me?’ and spend less time on answering the question.
+You don’t want the respondent to freeze up, meaning they spend more time thinking ‘What are they really asking me?’ and spend less time answering the question.

 - Example: What did you think of today’s workshop?